 2. Tuition and fees for September must be paid by June 30.

 No student will be denied entrance to the school if a real financial need is demonstrated.
-Applications for financial assistance may be obtained at the school office.
+Applications for financial assistance must be filled out via https://online.factsmgt.com/signin/48PMF.
 The general policy has been to grant a maximum of one-third the amount of basic tuition for assistance.
 All other fundraising will remain unsubsidized and the responsibility of the parents.
 Families must have attended the school for one year before tuition assistance will be granted.
 Tuition assistance will be granted for a maximum of two years.
 The Board of Education, under the supervision of the Pastor, will grant assistance after all applications have been reviewed.

 No registration will be accepted without Baptismal and birth certificates and immunization records.
 Transcripts are requested from schools previously attended by transferring students.
 No student will be allowed to enter class until immunization record is complete and on file at the school.

-Students must be 4 by September 1st in order to enter the preschool class.
+Students must be four years by September 1st in order to enter the Transitional Kindergarten class.

 A pupil entering kindergarten must be five years of age on or before September 1st of that year.
 A pupil entering first grade must be six years of age before September 1st of that year.